 Raymond Bush

-Raymond Bush has been painting at Jilamara since he was 16.
+Raymond Bush has been painting at Jilamara Arts and Craft Association since he was 16.
+He joined in the late 1980s, when Jilamara was just evolving as an arts organisation.
 He learnt painting from his Grandfather Pakapanali (Paddy Bush).
-He carries his Grandfather’s knowledge to keep his Tiwi tradition alive.
-Raymond has developed his own distinct style of Jilamara.
-He incorporates Tiwi wildlife into his paintings such as jarrakalani (turtle), marntuwujini (dugong), Tokwampuwi (birds) and…
+He carries his Grandfather’s knowledge to keep his Tiwi culture and language alive.
+Like all Tiwi…

 Read More